Pre-War DKWs in Australia

 1937 DKW F7 Saloon (Western Australia)

 This DKW F7 saloon was purchased in 1976 in South Africa and transported to Perth with the intention of being restored.
-It is now in the process of being restored with an reproduction, German body.
+It is now being restored with a reproduction German body.

 1937 DKW F7 roadster (South Australia)

 DKW enthusiasts, Paul and Jill W found this DKW roadster in country South Australia several years ago.